 - The more often you review information, the more you will remember.
 This is because information is moved from your short-term memory to your long-term memory.

-The mindmap above is just to give you an impression of what mindmapping looks like.
 I think you have learned enough for now…it’s time to put it in action!
-Go study, create mindmaps, do labs, labs and more labs and if you have any questions…just leave a comment below!
+Go study, create notes, do labs, labs, and more labs and if you have any questions…just leave a comment below!
 Let me know what you think of it.